- Continue to support our Maple Leaf Prime® Raised Without Antibiotics (RWA) lineup and RWA education

-In 2020, Maple Leaf began to adopt the updated NFT set forth by Health Canada’s Food Labelling Modernization Initiative.
+In 2020, Maple Leaf began to adopt the updated NFT set forth by Health Canada’s Food Labelling Modernization initiative.
 This initiative is meant to modernize and improve food labelling in Canada, reflect the latest eating habits of Canadians and enable Canadians to make more informed choices.
-It includes “% daily value”, food colour declarations, updated list of minerals (e.g. potassium) to reflect public health concerns and more prominent sugar callouts on our labels.
+It includes “% daily value,” food colour declarations, an updated list of minerals (e.g., potassium) to reflect public health concerns and more prominent sugar callouts on our labels.

 3. Better nutrition information at your fingertips

 All of our brand websites provide better, more engaging content to help people access nutritional information and plan their diets based on their needs.
 Visit Maple Leaf®, Greenfield Natural Meat Co.™ or Schneiders® for more information.